-Once the semi-structured interviews were completed, the data were entered into NVivo software where they were coded and analyzed.
+Once the semi-structured interviews were completed, the data were entered into NVivo software where they was coded and analyzed.
 The coding identified individual themes that were further aggregated into a set of draft major findings.
-Where appropriate, qualitative data was quantified.
 A workshop was then held in both South and North Sulawesi with all university partners to collaboratively analyze the initial research findings.
 A finalized set of findings were developed from this process.
 These findings were subsequently used by each of the Indonesian partners to create an Action Plan to revise curriculum, policies or processes within their institutions to better support young women entrepreneurs in the future.
 The remainder of this document analyzes the findings and analysis that emerged from the Indonesian workshops.